XertroV/better-anonymous/README.md

 # BetterAnonymous

-BetterAnonymous is a plugin for improving the anonymous mode in discourse.
+BetterAnonymous is a Discourse plugin for improving the anonymous mode.

 Features: